yolo-sh/hetzner-cloud-provider/README.md

 #### On each init

-When running the `init` command, the following components will be created:
+Each time the `init` command is run for a new environment, the following components will be created:

 - A `firewall` named `yolo-${ENV_NAME}-firewall` to let your environment accepts `SSH` connections on port `2200`.